zhang-haozhe/LeetcodeSolutions/README.md

-# 9. Palindrome Number

-Determine whether an integer is a palindrome.
-An integer is a palindrome when it reads the same backward as forward.
+# 7. Reverse Integer

+Given a 32-bit signed integer, reverse digits of an integer.

 Example 1:

-Input: 121
+Input: 123
-Output: true
+Output: 321
 Example 2:

-Input: -121
+Input: -123
-Output: false
+Output: -321
-Explanation: From left to right, it reads -121.
-From right to left, it becomes 121-.
-Therefore it is not a palindrome.
 Example 3:

-Input: 10
+Input: 120
-Output: false
+Output: 21
-Explanation: Reads 01 from right to left.
-Therefore it is not a palindrome.
-Follow up:

-Coud you solve it without converting the integer to a string?
+Note:
+Assume we are dealing with an environment which could only store integers within the 32-bit signed integer range: [−231, 231 − 1].
+For the purpose of this problem, assume that your function returns 0 when the reversed integer overflows.

 # Result:

-Runtime: 80 ms, faster than 40.78% of Python3 online submissions for Palindrome Number.
+Runtime: 24 ms, faster than 97.65% of Python3 online submissions for Reverse Integer.
-Memory Usage: 13.8 MB, less than 56.77% of Python3 online submissions for Palindrome Number.
+Memory Usage: 14 MB, less than 18.54% of Python3 online submissions for Reverse Integer.

 # Solution:

-This solution does not convert the number from integer to string, as requested.
-Instead, it directly compares the first and the last digits, the second and the second last digits, so on so forth, to get the final result.
-The number of comparisons is set to length // 2.
-The method to get the desired digit is to first divide the number by the nth power of 10, where n is the digit number that is desired.
-During the comparisons, if any two of the digits do not match, the function returns false.
+My solution is that each time the program adds one digit times 10 to the power of x to the result variable, where x represents the "reversed place of the digit".
+For example, given number 123, it adds 1 _ 10 ^ 0, 2 _ 10 ^ 1, and 3 \* 10 ^ 2, respectively.
+If the number is negative, turn it into a positive number and mark the input as a negative number.
+When the calculation is completed, the program returns the negative number of the result.